brandonc/tfe-admin-diags/README.md

 `$ chmod +x tfediags.sh`
 `$ ./tfediags <hostname>`

+or

+`curl https://raw.githubusercontent.com/brandonc/tfediags/v0.1.0/tfediags.sh | bash -s -- <hostname>`

+The script will write a file named `tfe-diags-20230203_105511Z.tar.gz` to the current directory which you can send to Terraform Enterprise account or support representative.

 ## Troubleshooting

 tfediags.sh relies on the default `terraform login` credentials file, so be sure to `terraform login <hostname>` using a site admin account before running this script.